stcorp/muninn/README.rst

 =========================
 To be able to use muninn, you will need:
   - A Unix-based operating system (e.g. Linux).
-  - Python version 2.6 or higher (Python 3 is not yet supported).
+  - Python version 2.6 or higher, or Python 3.6 or higher.

 For the postgresql backend:
   - psycopg2 version 2.0 or higher (>=2.2 when using geospatial data)